 The Carl Sagan Center for Research (CSC) brings together all the scientific research at the SETI Institute.
 Home to more than 75 scientists, the CSC conducts grant-funded research across nearly all branches of science addressing researching questions around the development of life, where else in the universe it exists and how we might find it.
 Research is focused on six core research divisions:

-Our team focuses on a wide set of disciplines ranging from observing and modeling the precursors of life in the depths of outer space to studies of Earth and its rich biological history.
-We seek to understand the concept of habitability, on our planet and elsewhere in the solar system.
-Many of our scientists participate as investigators in NASA space flight missions, as observers on some of the world’s finest telescopes, and as explorers probing life in inhospitable environments, including the Arctic, Antarctic, high mountains and the depths of the sea.
-Appropriate to the sweeping scope of this research, we have many partners including NASA, the National Science Foundation, and major universities.
+Research at the CSC focuses on a wide set of disciplines ranging from observing and modeling the precursors of life in the depths of outer space to studies of Earth and its rich biological history.
+Many SETI Institute scientists participate as investigators in NASA space flight missions, as observers on some of the world’s finest telescopes, and as explorers probing life in inhospitable environments on Earth.
+The SETI Institute has many partners in its scientific research including NASA, the National Science Foundation (NSF), and major universities.

 In 2017, SETI Institute scientists published 147 peer-reviewed articles scientific journals, 225 conference proceedings and abstracts, participated in hundreds of media stories and interviews, and delivered 177 invited talks.